jbis9051/Josh-Brown-info/README.md

 $ npm run start
 ```

-Website will be on [http://localhost:9051](http://localhost:9051).
-Why `9051`?
-Because "ninety-fifty-one" (not "nine-thousand-fifty-one") is my favorite number.
+Website will be on [http://localhost:6969](http://localhost:6969).
+Why `6969`?
+Because "sixty-nine" (not "four-twenty") is my favorite number.